 Like other coronaviruses, the novel coronavirus – which causes the disease COVID-19 – is transmitted from person to person via droplets when an infected person breathes out, coughs or sneezes.
 It can also spread via contaminated surfaces such as door handles or railings.

 Scientists in China who studied swabs from infected patients say the new coronavirus behaves quite like flu viruses, hence explaining its easy spread.
 Infectious disease and virus specialists estimate that each infected person is capable of infecting, on average, two to three other people.

-The fact that a COVID-19 infection has an incubation period of up to 14 days and can show no symptoms in some individuals is what makes it worrisome for public health.
+The fact that a COVID-19 infection has an incubation period of about 14 days or more and can show no symptoms in some individuals is what makes it worrisome for public health.

 So, if you're freaking out about a tickle in your throat or a runny nose, here's a handy guide about the differences between allergy, cold and flu symptoms, and the dreaded coronavirus.